heremaps/here-sdk-examples/README.md

 - **Gestures**: Shows how to handle gestures.
 - **OfflineMaps**: Shows how the HERE SDK can work fully offline and how offline map data can be downloaded for continents and countries.
 Exclusively available for the _Navigate Edition_.
 - **MapItems**: Shows how to add circles, polygons and polylines, native views, 2D and 3D map markers to locate POIs (and more) on the map.
 3D map markers are exclusively available for the _Explore and Navigate Editions_.
+- **CartoPOIPicking**: Shows how to pick embedded map markers with extended place details.
+Embedded map markers are already visible on every map, by default.
+This app is exclusively available for the _Explore and Navigate Editions_.
 - **Routing**: Shows how to calculate routes and add them to the map.
 - **RoutingHybrid**: Shows how to calculate routes and add them to the map.
 Also shows how to calculate routes offline, when no internet connection is available.
 Exclusively available for the _Navigate Edition_.
 - **EVRouting**: Shows how to calculate routes for _electric vehicles_ and how to calculate the area of reach with _isoline routing_.
 Also shows how to search along a route.